Sunshine (2007 film): Casting

 Director Danny Boyle chose to have an ensemble cast for Sunshine to encourage a more democratic process, similar to the ensemble cast in Alien.
 Boyle also chose to have the cast be international in order to reflect the mission's purpose "on behalf of all mankind".
 The space crew in the film also consisted of American/Asian nationality because of the filmmakers' belief that the American and Chinese space programs would be the most developed and economically empowered 50 years in the future.
 The director had also received advice that there would be advanced space programs with India and Brazil, but the advice was overlooked to avoid creating a cast that was too disparate.
 According to producer Andrew Macdonald, the actors were required to speak with American accents to target the US audience as much as audiences from other parts of the world due to the budget level of the project.

 To prepare the international actors for the film, Boyle had the cast undergo method acting.
 At the beginning of the film, the characters had been together for sixteen months, so Boyle desired to capture a sense of togetherness among the actors by assigning them to live together.
 He also enrolled the cast members in space training and scuba diving, as well as watching films together, such as The Right Stuff (1983) and the documentary For All Mankind (1989).
 Boyle also took the cast on a tour of a nuclear submarine to comprehend claustrophobic living conditions.
 He also had the cast experience weightlessness in the zero G environment of an acrobatic plane.

 Cast members operated a Boeing 747 flight simulator and were introduced to futurologist Richard Seymour.
 The book Moondust by Andrew Smith, a collection of accounts of the men who had walked on the Moon, was required reading for cast members.
 The book had been assigned by Boyle because it described the lasting psychological changes experienced by that particular group of astronauts.
 The director sought to manifest the effect by showing the Sun's awesome, radiant power influencing the psyches of the ship's crew.

-Michelle Yeoh was originally offered the role of the Captain (played by Sanada in the film) but turned it down as she felt she wasn't ready to play such a part.
+Michelle Yeoh was originally offered the role of the Captain (played by Sanada in the film) but turned it down as she felt she was not ready to play such a part.